unipept/unipept-visualizations/readme.md

 * `textWidth` (*optional*, default = 100): Maximum amount of pixels that can be used for the row labels.
 * `textHeight` (*optional*, default = 100): Maximum amount of pixels that can be used for the column labels.
 * `enableTooltips` (*optional*, default = true): Are tooltips shown when hovering over an element in the heatmap?
+* `className` (*optional*, default = "heatmap"): An optional class that's appended to the `HTMLElement` wherein the heatmap is rendered.
+* `maximumSquareWidth` (*optional*, default = 50): Absolute maximum size of an individual square in pixels.
+This value is used as an upper range, and the actual square width can be smaller, depending on the number of items in the heatmap.
+* `squarePadding` (*optional*, default = 2): Amount of pixels between successive squares in the heatmap.
+* `visualizationTextPadding` (*optional*, default = 5): Padding in pixels between the heatmap grid and the labels.
+* `fontSize` (*optional*, default = 12): Size of the text in the labels of the heatmap.
+* `animationSpeed` (*optional*, default = 2000): How long should reordering the animations take?
+This value is given in milliseconds.
+* `getTooltip` (*optional*, default = generic tooltip function): The function that's called whenever the user hovers over a cell in the heatmap.
+This function needs to return a string representing HTML-code that will be executed and receives 3 parameters:
+    * `HeatmapValue`: which represents the current cell over which the user is hovering.
+    * `HeatmapElement`: an element that represents the current row over which the user is hovering.
+    * `HeatmapElement`: an element that represents the current column over which the user is hovering.
+**NOTE: Be very cautious in passing user input directly as a result of this function.
+Please always sanitize the user's input before returning it, as this might lead to reflected XSS-attacks.**
+* `getTooltipTitle` (*optional*, default = column + row name=): This function is used to fill in a tooltip's title.
+This function needs to return a string representing HTML-code that will be executed and receives 3 parameters:
+     * `HeatmapValue`: which represents the current cell over which the user is hovering.
+     * `HeatmapElement`: an element that represents the current row over which the user is hovering.
+     * `HeatmapElement`: an element that represents the current column over which the user is hovering.
+**NOTE: Be very cautious in passing user input directly as a result of this function.
+Please always sanitize the user's input before returning it, as this might lead to reflected XSS-attacks.**
+* `getTooltipText` (*optional*, default = cell value): This function is used to fill in a tooltip's body text.
+This function needs to return a string representing HTML-code that will be executed and receives 3 parameters:
+     * `HeatmapValue`: which represents the current cell over which the user is hovering.
+     * `HeatmapElement`: an element that represents the current row over which the user is hovering.
+     * `HeatmapElement`: an element that represents the current column over which the user is hovering.
+**NOTE: Be very cautious in passing user input directly as a result of this function.
+Please always sanitize the user's input before returning it, as this might lead to reflected XSS-attacks.**